Raleigh Military Divorce Attorneys

-The Raleigh, North Carolina area is home to a large number of active-duty military personnel.
-For some service members, it will become necessary to file for divorce while living in the area.
-Military divorces share many similarities with the divorce process for civilians.
-However, there are a number of notable differences.
+The Raleigh area remains home to a large number of active-duty military personnel.
+At Fresh Start Family Law, we are proud to serve these valuable members of the military with family law services while they live among us.
+For some service members, it may become necessary to file for divorce or face some other post-divorce or family law issue.
+While military divorces share many similarities with the North Carolina divorce process for civilians, these divorces also involve a number of notable differences.

-Typically, a partner has 30 days to respond once divorce papers are filed.
+Typically, a partner has 30 days to respond once divorce papers have been filed.
 This period is extended to 90 days for military personnel.
-The responder must request the extra time in writing and show proof that military service is why the extra time is needed.
-Multiple 90-day extensions can be filed but the court will not allow this as a tactic to intentionally delay the divorce proceedings.
+The responder must request the extra time in writing and show proof that military service is the reason for the needed extra time.
+Multiple 90-day extensions can be filed but the court will not allow this tactic to intentionally delay divorce proceedings.